 Work with your agency and in-house event team to create a unique and valuable experience – one your attendees haven’t yet experienced.
 Choose the right platform & technology.
 Considerations include livestream vs pre-recorded content, real time interaction (Q&A, moderation and audience interaction), and ability to repurpose content for viewing and marketing.

-4. Attendee Engagement
+4. Focus On Attendee Engagement

 Focus on quality engagement – factor in short attention spans and screen fatigue.
 Keep attendees tuned-in and anxious for more with virtual networking, Braindates, 1:1 meetings, gamification, and personalized experiences.